DKFZ-ODCF/nf-bam2fastq/README.md

 For all commits with a tag that follows the pattern `\d+\.\d+\.\d+` the job containers are automatically pushed to [Github Container Registry](https://github.com/orgs/DKFZ-ODCF/packages) of the "ODCF" organization.
 Version tags should only be added to commits on the `master` branch, although currently no automatic rule enforces this.

 ## Release Notes

+* 1.1.0 (November, 2021)
+  * Minor: Added `--publishMode` option to allow user selecting the [Nextflow publish mode](https://www.nextflow.io/docs/latest/process.html#publishdir).
+Default: rellink.
+Note that the former default was symlink, but as this change is considered negligible we classified the change as "minor".

 * 1.0.1 (October 14., 2021)
   * Patch: Fix memory calculation as exponential backoff